John 1:1-18 Bible Study

 To start, are these five claims at least internally consistent with the rest of the Bible?

-Since John 1:1 talks about "in the beginning," let's go to the beginning of the Bible and look for the answer in how God created the world in Genesis 1.
+Since John 1:1 talks about "in the beginning," please turn to the beginning of the Bible and read how God created the world in Genesis chapter 1.

 14, 20, 24 and 26?